-Here is a list of books I have received over the past few weeks, but have been unable to read in full.
+Here is another batch of 30-minute reviews.
+These are all books I have received over the past few weeks, but have been unable to read in full.
 Instead, I have given each of them at least 30 minutes and tried to get as much of a feel for the book as possible in that time.

 Unseen Realities by R.C.
 Sproul – Unseen Realities is a rarity in that it is an R.C.
 Sproul title published by Christian Focus instead of Reformation Trust (which is associated with Ligonier Ministries).
 I have read quite a lot of what Dr. Sproul has written on the subjects of heaven, hell, angels and demons and he is always both biblical and practical.
 Dr. Sproul remains one of my favorite teachers and in this small volume–a collection of selected writings on the topics–he helps us understand those things that we must believe even without being able to see or touch them.
 He shows how these things truly matter and how they necessarily impact our lives in the here and now.